NIST AI Risk Management Framework

 Maintaining human agency over AI

-Human-in-the-loop mechanisms, override capabilities, and governance processes ensuring humans maintain meaningful control over AI systems and can intervene when necessary.
+Human-in-the-loop mechanisms, override capabilities, and governance processes making sure humans maintain meaningful control over AI systems and can intervene when necessary.

 Continuous Monitoring & Testing